niemopen/ntac-admin/documents/docs/NDR-RDF-250630/rdf-comments-dpk.md

 In computing, object has a more specific meaning: an item with associated behavior.
-In natural language the number 5 is an object, but in computing the number 5 is an object with associated operations (addition, coercion, mutability, etc.) as defined by a programming language while being processed, but the same number 5 is a literal value (a sequence of bits) while being stored or transmitted.
+In natural language the number 5 is an object, but in computing the number 5 is an object with associated operations (addition, coercion, mutability, etc.) as defined by a programming language while being processed, along with a literal value (e.g., ASCII "5" or binary 0101) when stored or transmitted.
-The literal value of a message has no behavior, it just exists.
+The literal value of a message or document has no operations or behavior, it just exists as static data.

-NIEM uses a third meaning of object that conflicts with the first two: some "things" are objects while other "things" are not.
+NIEM uses a third meaning of object that conflicts with the first two: some items are objects while other items are not.
 In "the nc:PersonName object property" quoted above a Person is a thing that has a Name which is also a thing, but NIEM categorizes Person as an "object" but Name as "not an object".
 "The nc:PersonName property" (without the object) communicates the identical idea to developers without implying an artificial distinction between "object" and "non-object" properties.

 The first example is:
 `<ObjectProperty structures:id="nc.PersonName"> | <xs:element name="PersonName" type="nc:PersonNameType">`
 categorizing the same PersonName as an "ObjectProperty" for XML but an instance of PersonNameType" for JSON.

-The word "object" appears 554 times in NDR6, but it appears only 10 times total over XSD volumes 1 and 2, all of them in a natural language sense not specific to computing.
-Scrubbing "object" from all of NDR where it refers to message data would be a massive undertaking, but eliminating the 100+ instances in the "Interpretation of NIEM Data" section, removing it when used as an adjective and replacing it with "value" when used as a noun, would demonstrate feasibility.
+The word "object" appears 554 times in NDR6, but it appears only 10 times total over XSD volumes 1 and 2, all of them in a natural language sense.
+Eliminating the 100+ instances in section 14, removing it when used as an adjective and replacing it with type or value as appropriate when used as a noun, would demonstrate feasibility of resolving these conflicting meanings.

-The bottom line is that all messages, regardless of content, are literals (instances of types).
-Each Type defines:
-* a lexical space,
-* a value space, and
-* the mapping between literal messages outside a program and values from a value space, perhaps implemented as objects (instances of classes), inside a program.

 **Example**:
 ```